A Guide to Decentralized Apps (dApps) with Examples

 In the absence of a centralized company, web3 social media is immune to censorship and unilateral control of user content.
 Instead, community governance is important to moderate content on these platforms.

-For example, Steemit and Mastodon are decentralized alternatives to web2 social media like Reddit and Facebook.
+For example, Steemit, Mastodon and Farcaster are decentralized alternatives to web2 social media platforms; Reddit, Facebook and Twitter respectively.

-Decentralized creator platforms empower content creators to have complete ownership over their content and connect directly with their audience.
+Decentralized entertainment platforms empower content creators to have complete ownership over their content and connect directly with their audience.

 For example, EVEN offers NFT-based music albums.
 Unlike web2 streaming platforms that pay a third of a penny per stream, EVEN allows creators to take 80% of revenue.
 Fans also get exclusive access to artist merchandise and tour tickets.